 CAPTCHA and reCAPTCHA options for the comment form

-Sector Blog includes an easy to edit CAPTCHA point for the Blog post comment form (comment_blog_post_comment_form).
-By default, the CAPTCHA is set to a math challenge.
+Sector Blog includes an easy to edit CAPTCHA point for the blog post comment form (comment_blog_post_comment_form).
+By default, the CAPTCHA is set to a maths challenge.
 For LIVE sites (production) with public comment, we highly recommend to get a site-specific reCAPTCHA key and enable the included reCAPTCHA option.

 Sector Blog Editor user role

-The Blog editor role is designed to be an additive role to the Content editor role.
-The Blog Editor can add, edit, and delete Blog posts, as well as administer comments.
+The Blog Editor role is designed to be an additive role to the existing Content editor role.
+A Blog Editor can add, edit, and delete blog posts, as well as administer comments.
 The role can easily be extended to work as a standalone editorial role by assigning additional permissions.